TVersluijs/RGEE_Snowmelt/README.md

 * Date of snowmelt, and average NDSI, NDVI and NDMI at subareas located within a small shapefile area (<50km2)
 	* Script 06

-* Date of snowmelt, and average NDSI, NDVI and NDMI at a set of point locations located within a small shapefile area (<50km2)
+* Date of snowmelt, and average NDSI, NDVI and NDMI at multiple point locations (with or without buffer) located within a small shapefile area (<50km2)
 	* Script 07

 * Date of snowmelt for all pixels within a small shapefile (area < 50km2)